AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 ### Use reports {#reports}

 More generally, to measure the impact of your plan, you can check the performance of your IP warmup campaigns using the [!DNL Journey Optimizer] campaign reports.
 To do so, for each completed run, you can click the **[!UICONTROL View reports]** button.
-Learn more on the campaign email [live report](../reports/campaign-live-report.md#email-live) and [global report](../reports/campaign-global-report.md#email-global).
+Learn more on the campaign email [live report](../reports/campaign-live-report.md#email-live) and [Customer Journey Analytics report](../reports/campaign-global-report-cja-email.md).

 ![](assets/ip-warmup-plan-reports.png)